sr63921/New-Project/README.md

 # new-project
-this is my new htmal project
+this is my new html project